Macular degeneration: Management

 Treatment of AMD varies depending on the category of the disease at the time of diagnosis.
 In general, treatment is aimed at slowing down the progression of AMD.
 As of 2018, there are no treatments to reverse the effects of AMD.
-Early-stage and intermediate-stage AMD is managed by modifying known risk factors such as smoking cessation, management of hypertension and atherosclerosis and making dietary modifications.
+As of 2024, there are two drugs to dissolve the drusen in dry AMD, see below.
+Early-stage and intermediate-stage AMD is managed by modifying known risk factors such as smoking cessation, management of hypertension and atherosclerosis, and making dietary modifications.
 For intermediate-stage AMD, management also includes antioxidant and mineral supplementation.
 Advanced-stage AMD is managed based on the presence of choroidal neovascularization (CNV): dry AMD (no CNV present) or wet AMD (CNV present).
 No effective treatments exist for dry AMD.
 The CNV present in wet AMD is managed with vascular endothelial growth factor (VEGF) inhibitors.
 Daily use of an Amsler grid or other home visual monitoring tools can be used to monitor for development of distorted vision, which may be a sign of disease progression.

 Dietary supplements

-The age related eye disease studies 1 and 2 (AREDS) showed that those with bilateral early or intermediate AMD, or intermediate AMD in one eye and advanced AMD in the other eye may benefit from specific vitamin and mineral supplementation.
+Dietary supplements may be suggested for people with AMD, to reduce damage to the cells in the retina with antioxidants.
+The formulations commonly suggested are known as AREDS.
 The specific vitamins and minerals in AREDS-1 are vitamin C (500 mg), zinc (80 mg), vitamin E (400 IU), copper (2 mg) and beta-carotene (15 mg).
 In the AREDS-2 formulation, lutein (10 mg) and zeaxanthin (2 mg) replaced beta-carotene due to the risk of lung cancer in smokers taking beta-carotene.
-These specific micronutrient supplementations were associated with a lower risk of progression to more severe forms of AMD and greater visual acuity at 5 years.
+There is some evidence to indicate that people with bilateral early or intermediate AMD, or intermediate AMD in one eye and advanced AMD in the other eye may benefit from vitamin and mineral supplementation.
+AREDS supplementation may help slow the progression to more severe forms of AMD and there is some evidence of improved visual acuity at 5 years.
 There is no evidence that micronutrient supplementation prevents AMD progression in those with severe disease or prevents disease onset in those without AMD.

+With regards to AREDS-1 compared with AREDS-2 formulations, there is only weak evidence comparing the effectiveness of each formulation and the effectiveness of lutein and zeaxanthin as a replacement in the AREDS-2 formulation.

 Dry AMD

-There is no cure for dry AMD.
-While there is increasing academic and pharmaceutical interest in developing complement inhibitors to treat ophthalmic inflammation, with several clinical trials underway for dry AMD, the first such agent to complete Phase 3 trials in AMD (the anti-factor D agent, lampalizumab) did not significantly improve the rate of disease progression.
-Nevertheless, strategies targeting different aspects of the complement system are ongoing.
+Pegcetacoplan (Syfovre) and avacincaptad pegol (Izervay) are approved for medical use in the United States.
+In 2023 it was reported that the aging pigment lipofuscin can be broken down with the help of melanin and drugs through a newly discovered mechanism.
+The pigment lipofuscin plays a central role in the development of dry AMD and Stargardt's disease.
+The clinical development of this mechanism, which has the potential to clear Bruch's membrane and reduce the formation of drusen, is in preparation.